-Scope: - Provide updates to the City of Richmond, City of Delta and Metro Vancouver and deliver Project-specific Municipal Agreements (MAs). - Engage with CN Rail to develop a grade separation reconstruction agreement. - Collaborate with BC Hydro to advance design for the relocation of power lines.
-Monthly Highlights: - City of Richmond: ○ Held meetings with City of Richmond staff. - City of Delta: ○ Held meetings with City of Delta staff. - Metro Vancouver: ○ Held meetings with Metro Vancouver staff. - BC Hydro: ○ Held meetings with BC Hydro staff.
+Scope: Provide updates to the City of Richmond, City of Delta and Metro Vancouver and deliver Project-specific Municipal Agreements (MAs).
+Engage with CN Rail to develop a grade separation reconstruction agreement.
+Collaborate with BC Hydro to advance design for the relocation of power lines. --------------- --

-- CN Rail: ○ Held meetings with CN Rail for coordinating interfaces. - VFPA: ○ Held meetings with VFPA for coordinating interfaces. - Utilities: ○ Held meeting with Telus and Bell for coordinating interfaces.
-Three Month Lookahead: - Continue discussions with municipalities to advance the agreements. - Continue discussions with CN Rail, BC Hydro, and other utilities. - Finalize reconstruction agreement with CN Rail.
+Monthly Highlights: - City of Richmond: ○ Held meetings with City of Richmond staff. - City of Delta: ○ Held meetings with City of Delta staff. - Metro Vancouver: ○ Held meetings with Metro Vancouver staff. - BC Hydro: ○ Held meetings with BC Hydro staff. - CN Rail: ○ Held meetings with CN Rail for coordinating interfaces. ○ Finalized reconstruction agreement. - VFPA: ○ Held meetings with VFPA for coordinating interfaces. - Utilities: ○ Held meeting with Telus and Bell for coordinating interfaces.
+Three Month Lookahead: - Continue discussions with municipalities to advance the agreements. - Continue discussions with CN Rail, BC Hydro, and other utilities. - Preparing for the Tunnel Design Safety Consultation Group (TDSCG) meeting to discuss fire protection systems with Richmond and Delta Fire and Rescue Services.